 People who choose traditional casketed burials have myriad opportunities to create a place of remembrance.
 Traditional burial plot options can vary in price depending on what you choose and the level of customization you prefer.
 In-ground burial plots and lawn crypts come in single and double depths and can be memorialized with headstones or markers.
 A mausoleum allows a casket to be entombed above ground.
 Families can also consider custom, private aboveground or in-ground options.

 - Custom-built memorials are personalized tributes in granite, bronze or marble.
-They include statuary, monuments, benches and other types of memorials, and they are typically inscribed with names, dates, verses, mottos and more.
-A custom-built memorial can be placed near the site where someone is buried or can be a permanent reminder and a place for friends and family to visit and remember someone who was buried elsewhere.
+They include statuary, monuments, benches and other types of memorials, and they are typically laser-etched with names, dates, verses, mottos and more.
+A custom-built memorial can be placed near the site where someone is buried or can be a permanent reminder and a place for friends and family to visit and remember someone who chose a cremation scattering or was buried elsewhere.
 The cost of a custom-built memorial depends on the size, material and level of customization chosen.